 Technical note: If your device reports undecided reachability and you can change the configuration of the access point, you may create a permanent port forwarding rule towards your client.
 See here for further instructions.

-The Ouinet client (as run by e.g. the CENO Browser) offers a front-end page with some information and actions which may be useful for debugging the client.
-Some of those may not be available from the CENO Extension.
+The Ouinet client (as run by e.g. CENO Browser) offers a front-end page with some information and actions which may be useful for debugging the client.
+Many of them are also offered by the CENO Extension via the CENO Settings page, though others are only available here.

 The front-end is accessible using any plain Web browser running on the same device (you can use CENO too).
 Its default address is http://127.0.0.1:8078/.
 If you open it, you will see something like the figure below.